apsislabs/apsis-website/README.md

 To run: `gatsby develop` (with Gatsby CLI) or `npm run develop`

 ## Adding a Blog Post
-Use an existing post as a reference, they live in src/pages/blog_posts
+Use an existing post as a reference, they live in `src/pages/blog_posts`

 ## Deploy Infrastructure

 Note: Doesn't currently work on windows with the beta multi environment cli for amplify unless you install globally

-* `npx amplify init` select dev or prod
+* `npm amplify init` select dev or prod
 * `npm amplify push`

 ## Deploy Code: